ibizaman/blog/posts/2020-10-15-first-post.markdown

 freshest project anyway.

 First caveat, I cannot yet publish this blog post because I've got nowhere to publish it!
 It's all local.
-This blog post will explain how to setup a Hakyll blog using nix... locally.
-Next blog post will talk about how to publish.
+Next blog post will explain how to setup a Hakyll blog using nix... locally.
+The following blog post will talk about how to publish.
 And then you'll be able to read this, finally.

 The stack is Hakyll on top of Haskell and nix.
 I really like that development environments setup with nix are fully reproducible.
 It's